Digital currency hardware wallets and the essence of money: Certified hardware as a de facto custodian

-In the case of digital currency, the secure element would presumably be used as an on-board authority that would prevent double-spending by maintaining a record of transactions made by the device and disallowing users from transacting tokens that have already been signed over to others.
-This design model in particular, and trusted hardware in general, introduces a variety of problems.
+In the case of digital currency solutions that rely upon a hardware root of trust, the secure element would presumably be used as an on-board authority that would prevent double-spending by maintaining a record of transactions made by the device and disallowing users from transacting tokens that have already been signed over to others.
+This design model in particular, and trusted hardware in general, introduces a variety of problems that can be avoided if support for dual-offline payments is not mandatory.
 We consider some of those problems here:

 \begin{enumerate}